Castle of the Month - Harlech

 None of Edward I’s mighty coastal fortresses has a more spectacular setting than Harlech.
 The castle crowns a sheer rocky crag overlooking the dunes far below, waiting in vain for the tide to turn and the distant sea to lap at its feet once again.
 It is the most spectacular setting of any of Edward I’s castles in North Wales and now a designated World Heritage Site.

 Harlech was completed from ground to battlements in just seven years.
 Its classic ‘walls within walls’ design makes the most of daunting natural defences.
-Even when completely cut off by the rebellion of Madog ap Llewelyn the castle held out – thanks to the ‘Way from the Sea’.
-This path of 108 steps rising steeply up the rock face allowed the besieged defenders to be fed and watered by ship.
+Even when completely cut off by the rebellion of Madog ap Llewelyn, the castle held out, thanks to the ‘Way from the Sea’.
+Rising steeply up the rock face, this path of 108 steps allowed the besieged defenders to be fed and watered by ship.